 |HOW to APPLY:||

-Admissions for 2018 SUMMER in PARIS – PERCEPTUAL COLOR are CLOSED.
+Admissions for 2019 SUMMER in PARIS – PERCEPTUAL COLOR will open in October 2018.

 Please review the ADMISSIONS page for general information about the application process.

-Perceptual Color is a special 3-week oil painting program for art students and artists, offered for the first time in this location.
+Perceptual Color is a special 3-week oil painting program for art students and artists.

 Students will profit from critique and lectures by visiting instructor Krista Schoening, introducing and demonstrating essential concepts and skills of perceptual color in oils — painting the human figure from observation in a still-life/interior environment.